 Want to know my best classroom management strategy?
 No, it’s not doesn’t involve any special gadgets or require a special program.
 While some classroom management tools can be helpful at times, I believe they are simply short term bandaid approaches to manage student behaviors.
-In order to truly create an environment where students feel valued, loved, and a desire to be in class, teachers must work on building positive relationships with their students.
+In order to truly create an environment where students feel valued, loved, and a desire to be in class, teachers must work on building positive relationships with students.

 Building positive relationships in the classroom will create mutual respect and trust.
 As teachers, we want our students to feel safe.
 They should know and feel like no matter what, we have their backs.
 Once students are enrolled in our class, they become “our kids.”
 Be in their corner, treat them like they are your own children, and create an environment that encourages them to be themselves and take risks.